yuxiandu5/jr-git-intro-yuxian/second.md

-Hi, do you know Karina?
+Hi, do you know Karina and Shuhua?